Max Meyer (baseball)

 Maxwell Thomas Meyer (born March 12, 1999) is an American professional baseball pitcher for the Miami Marlins of Major League Baseball (MLB).
 He was selected third overall by the Marlins in the 2020 MLB draft, and made his MLB debut in 2022.
+Meyer was named to his first All-Star game in 2026.

 Amateur career

 Meyer grew up in Woodbury, Minnesota and attended Woodbury High School where he played baseball and hockey.
 He committed to play college baseball at the University of Minnesota during his junior year.
 As a senior, Meyer had a 7–1 win–loss record with a 1.01 earned run average (ERA) and 51 strikeouts in 41 2/3 innings pitched while batting .421.
 He was named All-Metro by the Star Tribune.
 Meyer was drafted in the 34th round of the 2017 Major League Baseball draft by the Minnesota Twins, but did not sign.

 Meyer enrolled at the University of Minnesota to play college baseball for the Minnesota Golden Gophers.
 He served as the Gophers' closer as a true freshman, finishing the season tied for the school record for saves in a season with 16 and a 2.06 ERA with 54 strikeouts in 43 2/3 innings pitched.
 He was named a Freshman All-American by the National Collegiate Baseball Writers Association (NCBWA) and by Perfect Game as well as a third team All-American by the American Baseball Coaches Association (ABCA) and the Collegiate Baseball Newspaper.
 During the summer, Meyer played for the Team USA Collegiate National Baseball Team, serving as the team's closer leading the team with seven saves.
 As a sophomore, Meyer went 5–3 with two saves and posted a 2.11 ERA and 87 strikeouts while also increasing his playing time in the outfield and batted .256 and was named second team All-Big Ten Conference and a semifinalist for the John Olerud Award.
 He returned to the US Collegiate National Team after the season and posted a team-best 0.64 ERA with 12 strikeouts in four appearances (three starts).

 Going into his junior season, Meyer was named a preseason All-American by four different outlets, placed on the watch list for the Golden Spikes Award and was a top prospect for the 2020 Major League Baseball draft.
 He went 3–1 with a 1.95 ERA, 0.83 walks plus hits per inning pitched (WHIP) ratio and 46 strikeouts in 27 2/3 innings pitched before the season was cut short due to the coronavirus pandemic.